 We know what you’re thinking to yourselves, “but is it required?”
 Here’s what OSHA says on the topic: “Employees working in areas where there is a possible danger of head injury from impact, or from falling or flying objects, or from electrical shock and burns, shall be protected by protective helmets” (1926.100(a)).
 This is far from a clear directive for high-rise window cleaners, but could easily be interpreted to apply.
 In the same section OSHA also stipulates that the helmet ought to meet ANSI Z89.1 or be at least as effective (1926.100(b)).

-What we are saying is that although it may or may not be required, depending on how you read that last paragraph, it is your responsibility as a high-rise window cleaner to know your best safety options and proceed accordingly.
-There are so many helmet options out on the market; there is a helmet for you, even if you haven’t found it yet.
+What we are saying is that although it may or may not be required, depending on how you read the statement, it is your responsibility as a high-rise window cleaner to know your best safety options and proceed accordingly.
+There are so many helmet options out on the market, and there is a helmet for you, even if you haven’t found it yet.